Oakland Community College: Orchard Ridge

 The Orchard Ridge campus is located along I-696 between Orchard Lake and Farmington Roads in Farmington Hills.
 It opened in the fall of 1967.
 The Brutalist campus was designed by architect Philip Will Jr., known for his partnership in the firm Perkins & Will.

-OCC's culinary program is housed at the Orchard Ridge campus, with three restaurants open to the public on certain days.
+OCC's award-winning culinary program is housed at the Orchard Ridge campus, with three restaurants open to the public on certain days.
 Orchard Ridge is also home to Oakland Early College, an early college high school operated by the West Bloomfield School District.
 A radio station, WORB, operated at Orchard Ridge until 1999.

 Royal Oak

 OCC's current Royal Oak campus opened in 1982, and consists of a single large building in downtown Royal Oak, bordered by Main Street, Washington Avenue, 7th Street, and Lincoln Avenue.
 It is served by two parking garages across the street.

 Southfield

 OCC's Southfield campus is located along the Lodge Freeway (M-10) half a mile north of the Detroit/Wayne County border, near the former Northland Center.
 The Southfield campus opened in 1980, replacing a site in nearby Oak Park.
 It consists of one large building, doubled in size by a late-2000s expansion.